IV sedation, also known as monitored anesthesia care, is when an anti-anxiety drug is administered intravenously during your dental treatment.

 Narcotics such as fentanyl can be employed simultaneously to increase the levels of sedation and pain control.

-During IV sedation your dentist will still use local anesthetic to numb the specific area he is working in.
-The Iv sedation does not inhibit pain like the local anesthetic.
-It’s main purpose is to create a deep level of relaxation and peace.
+During IV sedation, your dentist will still use a local anesthetic to numb the area where he is working.
+The IV sedation does not inhibit pain like the local anesthetic.
+Its primary purpose is to create a deep level of relaxation and peace.

 Pros of IV Sedation:

-- as soon as the IV mediations are administered the patient begin to feel the effects of relaxation.
+- As soon as the IV mediations are administered, the patient begins to feel relaxed.
 It is easy to control the depth of sedation and increase or decrease as needed throughout the procedure.

-- patients will recall very little (if any at all) of the procedure once its completed.
-They will respond and talk throughout the procedure if needed, but likely to remember very little.
+- Patients will recall very little (if any at all) of the procedure once it is complete.
+They will still be able to respond and talk throughout the procedure if needed.

-- with an established IV line it is easy to give emergency drugs if necessary.
-Unlike most dentists, IV Sedation trained dentists are Advanced Cardio Life Support (ACLS) certified and can give medications if necessary.
+- With an established IV line, it is easy to give emergency drugs if necessary.
+Unlike most dentists, dentists trained in IV sedation are Advanced Cardio Life Support (ACLS) certified and can provide medications if necessary.

-- We are able to give additional medications to control common issues like swelling, nausea, and infection
+- We can give additional medications to control common issues like swelling, nausea and infection if they are required.

 Cons of IV Sedation:

 - Patients who have been sedated are not permitted to drive the day they take the medications.
-You will need someone to drive you to and from your appointment.
-The driver is not required to stay in the office for the entire procedure but they will need to be on call to arrive within 15 minutes of our call to come pick you up.
+They will need someone to drive them to and from their appointment.
+The driver is not required to stay in the office for the entire procedure, but they will need to arrive within 15 minutes of our call for pickup.

-- you will need to plan ahead and make sure you do not eat or drink anything prior the the procedure.
-This is important or you can experience nausea and vomiting if you have eaten or ingested liquid.
+- You will need to plan ahead and make sure you do not eat or drink anything prior to the procedure.
+This is important because you can experience nausea and vomiting if you have eaten or ingested liquid.

-Only a small percent of dentists nationwide are certified in IV Sedation.
-Your IV Sedation dentist must complete a courses certified by the American Dental Association and pass a comprehensive on site exam monitored by the state’s dental board.
+Only a small percentage of dentists nationwide are certified in IV sedation.
+Your IV sedation dentist must complete courses certified by the American Dental Association and pass a comprehensive on-site exam monitored by the state’s dental board.
 These professionals must regularly acquire additional hours of training in emergencies and sedation to maintain their permit.